MichaelWeed/atlas-engine/README.md

 *Note: This button uses the manually uploaded template.
 Lambda code must be deployed separately using `./deploy.sh`*

+# About Atlas Engine

+What if you could engage a new web lead not in hours, but in seconds?

+The Atlas Engine is a serverless, AI-powered B2B sales accelerator built on AWS.
+It's a high-impact, interactive demo that solves the "immediate contact" problem by turning a simple web chat into a real-time, AI-driven, outbound phone call.
+It's a "silent salesperson" that demonstrates a sophisticated, event-driven architecture in real-time.

+The Journey (Web Chat to Phone Call in < 60 Seconds) goes as follows:
+1. A user interacts with an Amazon Lex chatbot on the web.

+2. Their info triggers an AWS Step Functions workflow, which creates a lead in Salesforce.

+3. Amazon Bedrock (Claude 3.5 Sonnet) dynamically generates a contextual greeting based on the user's chat.

+4. Amazon Connect is triggered, placing an immediate outbound, AI-powered voice call to the user.

+5. The user talks to the AI-driven IVR, which can answer questions live (using Bedrock) or handle requests.

+6. After the call, Amazon Transcribe and Bedrock create a summary, and the Step Function resumes to post it to the Salesforce lead record.

 ### Prerequisites for One-Click Deploy

 Before clicking the deploy button, ensure you have: